(FEN ter meen)

 Central nervous system: Dizziness, dysphoria, euphoria, headache, insomnia, overstimulation, psychosis, restlessness

-Endocrine & metabolic: Changes in libido
+Endocrine & metabolic: Change in libido

-Gastrointestinal: Constipation, diarrhea, unpleasant taste, xerostomia
+Gastrointestinal: Constipation, diarrhea, gastrointestinal distress, unpleasant taste, xerostomia

 Neuromuscular & skeletal: Tremor

 <1% (Limited to important or life-threatening): Acquired valvular heart disease (regurgitant), primary pulmonary hypertension